-I am having difficulties with the Visa Information and Appointment Service.
+I am having difficulties with the Visa Appointment Service website.
 Whom should I contact?

 How long should I expect my appointment to take?

 We make every effort to ensure that visa applicants spend as little time as possible at the Embassy or Consulate.
-At the same time, there are a number of steps that must be completed for every visa interview.
-It is very important that you arrive as close as possible to your designated appointment time, understanding that up to approximately 150 people may share the same half-hour appointment block.
+At the same time, there are several steps that must be completed for every visa interview.
+It is very important that you arrive as close as possible to your designated appointment time.
 Scheduling appointments in this manner allows us to attend to applicants with the greatest possible degree of efficiency.